e-mk/mpl-candy-machine-peerguard/programs/candy-guard/tests/README.md

 PeerGuard
-PeerGuard is a custom candy guard for the Metaplex candy machine, designed to mint NFTs by confirming payment through a Stripe transaction ID.
+PeerGuard is a custom candy guard for the Metaplex Candy Machine, designed to mint NFTs by confirming payment through a Stripe transaction ID.
 This innovative approach streamlines the minting process by integrating traditional payment systems with blockchain technology.

 Table of Contents
 Prerequisites